Spelkington/spelkington.github.io/content/notes/beethoven.md

 ---
-title: "From the Archive: \"Reading the Room with Beethoven\""
+title: 'From the Archive: "Reading the Room with Beethoven"'
-date: "2019-08-01"
+date: 2019-08-01
-tags: ~
+tags:
+  - "#engineering"
+  - typescript
 ---

-TODO: Introduction
+Beethoven was a project for [HackTheU 2019](https://hacktheu-2019.devpost.com/), where a team and I (mostly the team) created an application for providing live captions to deaf students by using a remote microphone to stream audio and captioning to a user's local device.

 From the [original submission](https://devpost.com/software/beethoven-t9ud86):